mrgeyer/classtris/README.md

-To load the next student, press NEXT above the student's name To load other students in the que, press THEN above those student's names To load a new question, click UP.
+To load the next student, press NEXT above the student's name To load other students in the que, press THEN above those student's names To load a new question, click UP or Q.

 ## Teams and Points